The Effect of Interacting Dark Energy on Mass-Temperature Relation in Galaxy Clusters

 Fig. (\ref{figure_2}) indicates M-T relation for another special case for Model I, which is $\alpha_c=0$.
 Chosen colors and types of lines are the same as Fig. (\ref{figure_1}) and again, results of "$SNe \, Ia + H_0$" (with $\alpha_x=-0.26$) and "$SNe \, Ia + H_0 + CC$" (with $\alpha_c=-0.27$) violate the constraint of Eq. (\ref{constraint_main}) and consequently, cannot be presented.
 Whereas, observations of "$SNe \, Ia + H_0 + CC + BAO$" (with $\alpha_x=-0.037$) and "$Planck \, TT$" (with $\alpha_x=-0.0052$) are theoretically acceptable.
 Here, the difference between the first and second possibilities is easier to spot, in comparison with the former case.
-As it can be seen, the predictions of "$SNe \, Ia + H_0 + CC + BAO$" (red lines) in Moore profile are close to Obs.
-1999 and Obs.
-2001, while other predictions have led to higher masses than the results of observational data sets. \\
+As it can be seen, these predicted values lead to higher masses than observational data, likewise the previous case. \\

 The value of $\lambda_i$ explains the ratio of kinetic to potential energy after virialization and plays the most vital role in our calculations.
 Fig. (\ref{Comparison Model I}) reveals how $\lambda$ and $\lambda'$ change as a function of $\alpha_c$ or $\alpha_x$, in two mentioned cases of Model I, which are more simple.
 The blue lines are related to Model I with $\alpha_x=0$ and the red lines describe the same model with $\alpha_c=0$.
 Therefore, the horizontal axis is attributed to $\alpha_c$ in the former case, and to $\alpha_x$ in the latter one.
 Moreover, solid lines are shown as the symbol of the "First Possibility", and the dotted lines denote the "Second Possibility", mutually.
 The black dashed line is drawn with respect to the obtained value of $\lambda_I$ for Obs.
 1999 ("First Possibility"); and the dash-dot line shows the same value, but regarding the "Second Possibility".
 We do not display the outcomes of the other four observational data sets to avoid an overcrowded graph.\\